1901604/CS220-AU-portfolio/di-reflection.md

 ## Reflection on digital identities

-This writing briefly reflects on my understanding of
+This writing briefly reflects on my understanding of:

 - digital identities in general
 - my digital identities in the past/present